 We are providing you with access to Single Bureau Credit Monitoring services at no charge.
 Services are for 24 months from the date of enrollment.
 When changes occur to your Experian credit file, notification is sent to you the same day the change or update takes place with the bureau.
 In addition, we are providing you with proactive fraud assistance to help with any questions you might have.
-In the event you become a victim of fraud you will also have access to remediation support from a CyberScout Fraud Investigator.
-In order for you to receive the monitoring service described above, you must enroll by May 15, 2021.
+In the event you become a victim of fraud you will also have access remediation support from a CyberScout Fraud Investigator.
+In order for you to receive the monitoring service described above, you must enroll within 90 days from the date of this letter.